cbitter78/What-I-am-Learning/listen/nummi.md

 >cars of much higher quality and much lower cost than GM achieved.
 Frank Langfitt explains why GM didn't learn
 >the lessons—until it was too late.

-These lissons are revelet to any disiplen that produces any product.
+These lessons are relevant to any discipline that produces any product.
 Cars, Software, plumbing parts, architects, artists, anything.
 This is worth 64 minuets of your time.

 [This American Life Pod Cast #561 The NUMMI Story](https://www.thisamericanlife.org/561/nummi-2015).